 STEP 3: Schedule a Consultation

-After viewing the online seminar and deciding that this is something you would like to pursue, please call our office and schedule a consultation with Dr. Domkowski or Dr. Radecke.
+After viewing the online seminar and deciding that this is something you would like to pursue, please call our office and schedule a consultation with Dr. Domkowski.
 During your consultation, the doctor will have an opportunity to go through your weight history with you, decide which surgery is best for you, and personally go through your desires and expectations regarding the weight loss surgery.
 Call our office for information at 772.581.8003.

 STEP 4: Make Your Appointment with a Psychologist, Nutritionist, and Bariatric Coordinator